cmusatyalab/caffe-fast-rcnn/README.md

-Fast R-CNN Caffe fork updated to work with Python 3.
+Fast R-CNN Caffe fork updated to work with Python 3 and CUDNN 7.

 # Caffe